Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Dirac operators on end--periodic manifolds

-From now on, we will assume that the pair $(g,\beta)$ belongs to a regular path even though it need not be regular itself.
+For the rest of this section, we will assume that the pair $(g,\beta)$ belongs to a regular path even though it need not be regular itself.
 Let $\delta \in \R$ be such that the operator~\eqref{E:taubes} is Fredholm, and denote its index by $\ind_{\delta} D^+(Z_+,g,\beta)$.
 Our study of this index will require the excision principle, which we will explain next.